Repairing rubber roofing is a fairly easy DIY job, if you have the right tools and materials.

 Put your finger on the outer edge of the primed area and pull it back – if primer is still wet (sticks to your finger) it MUST dry more.
 Wait another minute and repeat the test.
-Make sure primer is dry and does not stick to your finger.
-Do this until you are absolutely certain that primer is dry.
+Make sure it is dry and does not stick to your finger.
+Do this until you are absolutely certain that it is dry.

 The above 3 steps are the same for any type of patching.
 Below, we will discuss patching a field hole where there is a hole in the membrane (easy), patching an outside corner of a chimney / skylight (difficult), and patching seam voids.

 4. Patching a field hole in a rubber roof

 As you can see in the images above, the hole is in the “field”, meaning leaks are caused by the hole itself, and not by seams or patch work coming off.
 This is the easiest type of repair.